 - Reach Out to Your Local School or Community Organization.
 Use the New England Farmers Union Curriculum, “Co-operatives: The Business of Teamwork” in education & outreach programs at your co-op, or share it with local schools and community organizations that do educational programs.
 Curriculum includes content for grades 1 to adult.
 Download a copy HERE or e-mail firstname.lastname@example.org for more information on printed copies.

-- For more titles, visit www.nfca.coop/GO.
+- For more titles on co-ops, visit www.nfca.coop/GO.

 Don’t forget to tell us what your co-op is doing to celebrate Co-op Month.
 Send your ideas and copies of your co-op’s ads, press releases, promotions, and newsletter articles to firstname.lastname@example.org so we can share them with other co-ops in our community.